icy/k8s-vbox-the-hard-way/README.md

     coredns-699f8ddd77-xstzw   1/1     Running   0          31s

 If you always see `ContainerCreating` in the command's output there must be something wrong.
-Try to log in to any worker node to debug
+Try to log in to any worker node to debug.
+However, try to wait a few seconds first;)

 #### Running smoke tests